d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/jupyter.md

 The above string `myserver` is the address of the remote server.
-Then we can use http://localhost:8888 to access the remote server `myserver` that runs Jupyter Notebooks.
-We will detail on how to run Jupyter Notebooks on AWS instances in the next section.
+Then we can use http://localhost:8888 to access the remote server `myserver` that runs Jupyter notebooks.
+We will detail on how to run Jupyter notebooks on AWS instances later in this appendix.

 ### Timing

-We can use the `ExecuteTime` plugin to time the execution of each code cell in Jupyter Notebooks.
+We can use the `ExecuteTime` plugin to time the execution of each code cell in Jupyter notebooks.
 Use the following commands to install the plugin:

 ```